 Patients who achieve complete hematologic remission after treatment for blood cancer often harbor residual cancer cells in the bone marrow or peripheral blood that can result in relapse.
 These cells can be present at levels so low they are undetectable by conventional cytomorphology.
 The ability to detect low levels of residual cells, referred to as measurable residual disease (sometimes called minimal residual disease, or MRD) has vastly improved in recent years.
-Technology available today can detect the presence of cancer cells down to levels of $1:10^4 - 1:10^6$ nucleated cells, compared to 1:20 for conventional cytomorphology.
+Technology available today can detect the presence of 1 cancer cell in 10,000-1,000,000 nucleated cells, compared to 1 cancer cell in 20 nucleated cells for conventional cytomorphology.
 Due to advancing technology in MRD assessment, "remission" in acute lymphoblastic leukemia (ALL) has been redefined and new response categories in acute myeloid leukemia (AML) and multiple myeloma (MM) have been determined.